abhi3700/my_coding_toolkit/git_all.md

 # Git & Github Essentials
+## System
+Windows 10

+## Tools Installation
+* [Git for Windows](https://git-scm.com/download/win): To use as a console (git-bash is recommended)to clone, pull, push, commit, branch, etc...
+* [Sublime Merge](https://www.sublimemerge.com/) - Local Git GUI and these (Github, Gitlab, Bitbucket) are used as server.

 ## Commands
 * ##### `git init` - intialize git within a non-Github folder (i.e. a local folder)
 * ##### `git add .` - add all the files, folders inside a repo. for commit.